|David Marti Debra Murphy

-A death certificate is on file in the Town Clerk’s Office in the town where the death occdurred, and where the person lived before his or her death.
-To request a certified copy by mail, fill out the Death Certificate Request or send a letter stating the name of the deceased, date of death, and a photocopy of your driver’s license or photo ID.
-Your request will need to be accompanied by a check or money order payable to the Town of somers.
+A death certificate is on file in the Town Clerk’s Office in the town where the death occurred, and where the person lived before his or her death.
+To request a certified copy by mail, fill out the form, or send a letter stating the name of the deceased, date of death, and a photocopy of your driver’s license or photo ID.
+Your request will need to be accompanied by a check or money order payable to the Town of Somers.
 Certified copies are $20.00 each.

 Additional information may be obtained from the State of Connecticut Department of Health at the following address: http://www.ct.gov/dph/site/default.asp Questions may also be directed to the Town Clerk’s Office by calling: 860.763.8207

 Fishing licenses are required for anyone over the age of 16.
 No license is required for youth as long as they are accompanied by an adult who has a fishing license.